cubiq/vanilla-docs/docs/api/discussions.html.md

 The promoted endpoint only supports filtering by one selector and selection.
 The available selectors are:

 * **role**: Filter posts based on the author's role.
-The selection can be any one of your forum's role names.
-Here's an example query string: `?selector=role&selection=Moderator`.
+The selection can be one or more of your forum's role names.
+Here's an example query string: `?selector=role&selection=Moderator%2CAdministrator`.
 * **rank**: Filter posts based on the author's rank.
 The selection can be any one of your forum's rank names or rank IDs.
 Here's an example query string selecting by rank name: `?selector=rank&selection=Level%201` or by rank ID: `?selector=rank&selection=1`.
 * **category**: Filter posts based on the content's category.
 The selection can be the category's url code or the category ID.
 Here's an example query string selecting by url code: `?selector=category&selection=general` or by category ID: `?selector=category&selection=1`.
 * **score**: Filter posts based on a minimum score.
 A post's score is determined by reactions.
 Will only fetch posts with a score greater than the selection.
 Here's an example query string: `?selector=score&selection=3`.